IsraelAbebe/Israelabebe.github.io/index.md

 I hold my MSc in Mathematical Sciences – Machine Intelligence from [AIMS-AMMI](https://aimsammi.org/)  and a Bachelor of Science in Software Engineering from [Addis Ababa Institute of Technology](http://www.aait.edu.et/).

-My research interest includes high-performance computing in AI, multimodal learning, natural language processing, and the application of deep learning.
+My research interest includes natural language processing, high-performance computing in AI, multimodal learning and the application of deep learning.

 <div  style="width: 18%; margin: 0 auto;">